lisael/first-ride-with-pony/README.md

 * It relies on asynchronous calls, where pony excels
 * It relies on network
 * I know the algorithm
-* It's fun and useful (think etcd that relies on Raft)
+* It's fun and useful (think etcd.
+It relies on Raft)

 ## Who are you?